procrastinate-org/procrastinate/docs/discussions.rst

 :ref:`discussion-general`).
 The rest of the pool is used for :term:`sub-workers
 <Sub-worker>`.

-The relative sizing of your pool and your sub-workers all depend on the average length of your jobs, and especially compared to the time it takes to fetch jobs and register job completion.
+The relative sizing of your pool and your sub-workers all depends on the average length of your jobs, and especially compared to the time it takes to fetch jobs and register job completion.